WilliamRADFunk/pirate-inc/README.md

 :black_square_button: Setup each port to buy player's stolen goods, but some goods will be worth more than others depending on the port.
 The more of a given loot sold at a port will reduce amount paid for subsequent units as a market saturation issue.

+:black_square_button: Setup reputation system with every port.
+Infamy affects piracy ports positively, whereas Crown Favor affects non-pirate ports.
+The inverse affects port reputations inversely.
+Low infamy and high crown favor at a pirate port can mean capture and trial in a pirate port.
+This happens if player partakes in pirate hunting.

 ### Tavern

 :black_square_button: Create ability to buy certain artifacts that boost some stats (crew morale, refresh AC, etc.).